-Standard # Accreditation Standard To do at DISTRICT: To do at SCHOOLS: Program Office Report or Checklist 13 The academic year provides a minimum of 180 teaching days in which both teachers and pupils are in regular attendance for scheduled classroom instruction.
-Any request for an exception to this standard must be submitted in writing to the Commission on School Accreditation for review and action.
-If the Governor has declared a disaster emergency or the President of the United States has declared an emergency or major disaster to exist in this state, the local school board may request approval from the State Board of Education to operate the schools in its district for less than one hundred eighty (180) days.
+STANDARD ACCREDITATION TO DO at TO DO at PROGRAM REPORT OR 13 STANDARD DISTRICT SCHOOLS OFFICE CHECKLIST 13 The academic year provides a minimum of 180 Check district Check school Office of Accreditation Student Records Checklist teaching days in which both teachers and pupils are in regular attendance for scheduled classroom calendars for 180 calendars for 180 Checklist instruction.
+Any request for an exception to this days. days. standard must be submitted in writing to the Print calendars from Get copy of calendar Commission on School Accreditation for review and MSIS. used at each school. action.
+If the Governor has declared a disaster WISIS. used at each school. emergency or the President of the United States has declared an emergency or major disaster to exist in this state, the local school board may request approval from the State Board of Education to operate the schools in its district for less than one hundred eighty (180) days.
 Miss.
-Code Ann. § 37-151-7(3)(c), Miss.
-Code Ann. § 37-3-49, §§ 37-13-61 through 69, § 37-151-5(j), and § 37-151-7(3)(c).
-Check district calendars for 180 days.
-Print calendars from MSIS.
-Check school calendars for 180 days.
-Get copy of calendar used at each school.
-Office of Accreditation Student Records Checklist
+Code Ann. § 37- 151- 7(3)(c), Miss.
+Code Ann. § 37-3-49, §§ 37-13- 61 through 69, § 37-151-5(j), and § 37-151-7(3)(c).
+13.1 The teaching day must provide at least 330 minutes Office of Accreditation of instruction per day.
+Miss.
+Code Ann.
+37-13-67.
+13.2 The school district must ensure that during the Office of Accreditation academic school year a minimum of 140 hours of instruction is provided for each Carnegie unit of credit offered and 70 hours for each one-half (1/2) unit offered, except for remedial instructional programs, dual enrollment/dual credit, correspondence courses, and innovative programs authorized by the State Board of Education.
+13.3 No more than two (2) of the 180 days may be 60% Office of Accreditation 13.3 days.
+Both teachers and pupils must be in attendance Office of Accreditation for not less than 60% of the normal school day.
+Miss.
+Code Ann. § 37-151-5(j).
+13.4 The school district schedules preparation for Office of Accreditation 10.1 graduation ceremonies in such manner that graduating seniors are absent from classes for no more than three (3) days prior to the end of the school year.
+(Districts Meeting the Highest Levels of Performance are exempted.) ·